 Reframing

 Definition.
-Reframing is the deliberate act of changing the frame around a fact so that the same fact produces a different response — not denial, but a more accurate or more useful interpretation.
+The deliberate act of changing the frame around a fact so the same fact produces a different response — not denial, but a more accurate or more useful interpretation.

 Function

 A frame decides what an event is for.
-The same loss can be a wound or a tuition payment; the same rejection can be a verdict or a redirection.
-Reframing is not cosmetic.
-It determines what you will do next — and over a lifetime, what you do next is who you become.
+The same loss can be a wound or a tuition payment; the same rejection a verdict or a redirection.
+Reframing determines what you do next — and over a lifetime, what you do next is who you become.

 Mechanism

-It works by separating the event from the story wrapped around it.
-Most suffering is a confusion of the two: the event is finite, the story is infinite.
-When you ask precisely what happened — stripped of motive, narrative, prediction — you usually find something much smaller than the dread it generated.
-Then you choose the frame that best serves the next action, knowing you are choosing.
+It works by separating the event from the story around it.
+Most suffering confuses the two: the event is finite, the story is infinite.
+Ask precisely what happened — stripped of motive, narrative, prediction — and you usually find something much smaller than the dread it generated.
+Then choose the frame that serves the next action, knowing you're choosing.

 Breakdown